R3Conclave/conclave-core-sdk/docs/docs/enclave-configuration.md

 You can generate the reflection and serialization configuration files by using the [native-image-agent](https://www.graalvm.org/22.0/reference-manual/native-image/Agent/#assisted-configuration-of-native-image-builds) and run your project in mock mode.
-When running against a regular Java VM in mock mode, the agent will track the use of dynamic features and generate the configuration files.
+The agent will track the use of dynamic features and generate the configuration files.

-To generate all the necessary configuration files with all the essential classes and resources, you should execute all the execution paths of the enclave code.
+To make sure that you include all the essential classes and resources in the configuration files, you should execute all the execution paths of the enclave code.
 You can do that by running extensive tests in mock mode.
-After generating all the configuration files, you can place the configuration files in:
-`enclave/src/main/resources/META-INF/native-image` for the Native Image to pick them and use when run in `simulation`, `debug`, or `release` mode.

-Later on, the Native Image will automatically pick up all the configuration files when you run the enclave in any mode.
+If you are not running the agent with tests, you can run the host as an executable JAR and trigger as much enclave logic as possible by sending requests from the host and the client.
+To create this executable Jar, you can use the [Shadow Gradle plugin](https://plugins.gradle.org/plugin/com.github.johnrengelman.shadow).
+After generating the files, you can place the configuration files in `enclave/src/main/resources/META-INF/native-image`.
+Native Image uses these files when you build the enclave in `simulation`, `debug`, or `release` mode.

-Running the host through Gradle and/or JUnit tests while the agent is enabled will likely cause Gradle, JUnit or host's classes to be present in the configuration files.
+Please note that running the host through Gradle and/or JUnit tests while the agent is enabled will likely cause Gradle, JUnit, or host's classes to be present in the configuration files.
 To avoid this and ensure that only enclave-related classes and resources are included, you can configure [filters](https://www.graalvm.org/22.0/reference-manual/native-image/Agent/#agent-advanced-usage).

-If you are not running the agent with tests, you can run the host as an executable JAR and trigger as much enclave logic as possible by sending requests from the host and the client.

-To create an executable Jar, you can use the [Shadow Gradle plugin](https://plugins.gradle.org/plugin/com.github.johnrengelman.shadow).
 You might need to adjust the generated configuration files and the filters a few times and edit them throughout the development process.

-### Assisted configuration of native image builds using an executable JAR
+### Generate configuration files using an executable JAR

-1. Create a `filter.json` file in the following path: `path/to/enclave/src/main/resources/META-INF/native-image/` with the following code to exclude unnecessary classes:
+1. Create a `filter.json` file with the following code:

    ```json
    {
    "rules": [